deanwampler/stampede/MakeAndBashNotes.md

     FOO  = bar
     FOO := bar

 (I lined up the `=`; the amount of whitespace doesn't matter.)
 The first assignment is deferred until needed, while the second happens immediately.
-For this example, it doesn't matter, which one is used, since the right-hand side is a constant.
+For this example, it doesn't matter which one is used, since the right-hand side is a constant.
 However, consider this example:

     TIME  = $(shell date)
     TIME := $(shell date)